Karios Forge - User Guide

 Configured

-Node is integrated and production-ready
+Node is integrated and production-ready (Ceph storage, SDN network, and configuration applied)

 4.4.1.
 Move a Node from Discovered to Configured